dilllxd/theboys-launcher/docs/INSTALL_MACOS.md

 ## 🚀 First Launch Setup

 1. **Launch the Application**
-   - Open TheBoys Launcher from Applications
+      - Open TheBoysLauncher from Applications
    - The launcher will detect your macOS version and architecture

 2. **Initial Configuration**